 For many of the reasons above, mats of sargassum make excellent dive sites, especially because of the many species of creatures living in them, and the predators that hang around the sargassum looking for food.
 ‘Diving under sargassum is like diving in another world,’ said Billy Causey, Southeast Regional Director for NOAA’s Office of Marine Sanctuaries.
 ‘If you can’t get out on a reef, it’s just as good.’
 Since the mats of sargassum float on the surface, they are easily accessed by snorkelers as well.

 In addition to being an integral part of the natural marine environment, sargassum is often gathered from the shore and used for both practical and medicinal purposes.
 It is often used as nutrient-rich mulch or compost created by allowing the salt to wash out in the rain and then mixing the sargassum with manure and soil.
 Sargassum is also used as animal feed, fish bait, and insect repellent.
-The scientific community is researching the use of sargassum for biofuel.
+The scientific community is researching the use of sargassum for biofuel and making it into bricks for use as a building material.
 Sargassum even has the potential for use in wastewater treatment before the release of treated waters into rivers or oceans by: 1) reducing the total nitrogen- and phosphorus-containing compounds of sewage and some agricultural wastes; and, 2) removing toxic metals from industrial wastewater.

 Medicinally, Asian medicine makes use of various species of sargassum to treat afflictions such as fever, high cholesterol, thyroid problems, and skin ailments.
 Being a brown algae, sargassum is rich in carotenes (provitamin A) and is used as a source of natural mixed carotenes for dietary supplements.
 Aside from being eaten as ‘sea vegetables’ all types of kelp, including sargassum, are also sources of alginate (a compound used for thickening and stabilizing in the food industry).